 2026-27 Syllabus Status of The d- and f-Block Elements Exemplar Problems

-The NCERT Exemplar publication was not refreshed when the textbook was trimmed.
-Most Chapter 8 (legacy) Exemplar problems still map to the current Class 12 Chemistry Chapter 4, but a small minority touch dropped sub-topics.
-Skip those during board prep, but keep them if you are working the book for JEE Main or NEET, where the full scope still matters.
+The Exemplar was not refreshed when the textbook was trimmed.
+Most legacy Ch 8 problems still map to Chapter 4, but a few touch dropped sub-topics.
+Skip those for boards; keep them for JEE Main or NEET.

-Detailed kept-trimmed-removed table: see the breakdown on the The d- and f-Block Elements Class 12 Chemistry NCERT Book PDF page.
+Kept-trimmed-removed table: The d- and f-Block Elements Class 12 Chemistry NCERT Book PDF

 Why the NCERT Exemplar Matters for JEE Main and NEET d-Block Prep

-- Same author body: The committees that write the NCERT textbook and Exemplar overlap, so the Exemplar trains you on the exact phrasing CBSE markers expect.
+- Same author body: The textbook and Exemplar committees overlap, so it trains the exact phrasing CBSE markers expect.

-- Six question types: Few other resources cover MCQ-I, MCQ-II, SA, Matching, Assertion-Reason, and LA in one book; the mix matches today's CBSE paper and the JEE Main multiple-correct trap-style.
+- Six question types: One book covers MCQ-I, MCQ-II, SA, Matching, Assertion-Reason, and LA, matching the current CBSE paper and JEE multiple-correct style.

-- Free and offline: The PDF works on a phone with no reader app.
-Print only the section you need without buying a private question bank.
+- Free and offline: The PDF opens on a phone with no reader app.

 JEE Main and NEET d-Block Questions Inspired by the Exemplar